DmitryEkimov/nlog-exception-dialog/README.md

 # nlog-exception-dialog
 Exception dialog box for WinForms and WPF as Target ro NLOG (http://nlog-project.org/)

-Writes log messages to the console with customizable coloring.
+Writes log messages to prepared dialog box.

 Supported in .NET and Mono
 ## Configuration Syntax